Peripheral Nerve Radiofrequency Ablation

 During the RFA procedure, your pain doctor targets the nerve responsible for your chronic pain.
 Here’s how the treatment works:

-• Procedure: You will lie on an X-ray table while the doctor disinfects the injection site.
-The pain doctor will then insert a needle near the nerve, guided by real-time X-ray technology (fluoroscopy).
-The procedure applies heat through a small electrode to the nerve, creating a heat lesion that disrupts the nerve’s ability to transmit pain signals.
+Procedure: While lying on an X-ray table, the injection site is cleaned and numbed.
+The doctor inserts a small needle near the nerve, guided by real-time imaging (fluoroscopy).
+Heat is applied through a specialized electrode to create a lesion that blocks pain signals.

-• Duration: The procedure usually lasts between 30 and 90 minutes, depending on how many nerves need treatment.
+Duration: The treatment typically takes between 30 and 90 minutes, depending on the number and location of nerves involved.

 Recovery After Peripheral Nerve RFA

-Recovery after peripheral nerve RFA is usually quick.
+Recovery is typically fast and well-tolerated.
 Here’s what you can expect:

-• Immediate aftercare: You may feel numbness or a burning sensation in the treated area, which typically subsides within a few days.
+• Immediate effects: You may feel soreness or a burning sensation in the area for a few days.

-• Home care: Applying ice packs to the treated area can help ease discomfort.
+• At-home care: Use ice packs to manage post-procedure discomfort.

 Risks and Side Effects of Peripheral Nerve RFA

-• Pain, bruising, or swelling at the injection site
+• Mild pain or bruising at the injection site

 • Infection (rare)

-• Nerve damage or injury to surrounding tissues (extremely rare)
+• Nerve damage or heat injury to surrounding structures (very rare)

 Is Peripheral Nerve RFA Right for You?